oktavdev/nginx-log-parser/README.md

 # Nginx access log viewer

-I have written this app when stumbled upon the challenge to get some insights from Nginx logs.
+I have written this app when stumbled upon the challenge to get some specific insights from Nginx logs.
 This one is simple yet efficient.

 ## What it does